shuyuan-liu/pic2lcd/README.md

 ## Compiling

-Pic2lcd has only been compiled on Linux, but it should be compatible with Windows build environments with the proper headers and compiler set up.
+Pic2lcd has only been compiled on Linux, but it should be compatible with other build environments given the proper headers and compiler are set up.

-### Prerequisites

 1. Install the *tclap* and *png++* library headers.
 This should be available from your distro's repositories.
 2. Clone this repo: `git clone https://gitee.com/lsquared618/pic2lcd.git`
 3. `cd pic2lcd`
 4. `make`

+In case you want to remake, use `make remake`.

 ## Options